-Every household should have access to local multi-purpose facilities for indoor community activities, outside sporting activities, and recreational activities appropriate to all age groups, within walking distance of 500 metres.
-Existing facilities are listed in Annex 6 and should be retained, and additional facilities should be provided as necessary.
+The Forum will work with relevant partner agencies and suppliers to ensure that every household should have access to local multi-purpose facilities for indoor community activities, outside sporting activities, and recreational activities appropriate to all age groups, within walking distance of 500 metres.
+The Forum will also seek to ensure that the existing community and recreational facilities listed in Annex 6 are retained and that additional facilities are provided as necessary within the Plan period.